InPACTO Vulnerability Index

 Learn more about child labor in production chains, please click here to access our special.

-If your company is interested in knowing the InPACTO Vulnerability Index, contact Mércia Silva (firstname.lastname@example.org), director of the institute, and / or Daniele Martins (email@example.com), project coordinator.
+If your company is interested in knowing the InPACTO Vulnerability Index, contact Mércia Silva (firstname.lastname@example.org), executive director of the institute, and / or Daniele Martins (email@example.com), project coordinator.